 Q. How long does it take for Gitae to start working?

 Gitae takes about 2 to 3 hours to reduce blood sugar levels.
-You may not feel any difference, but it does not mean it is not working.
-So, continue the medication as directed by your doctor and if you have any concerns, discuss with your doctor.
+You may not feel any difference, but this does not mean it is not working.
+So, continue the medication as directed by your doctor and if you have any concerns, discuss it with your doctor.

 Q. How long do I need to take Gitae?
 Can I stop the medication?